 8. Stage Three - Review Panels

-If the complainant is not satisfied with the outcome of the stage 2 investigation, s/he has 20 working days to ask for the response to be reviewed by a Review Panel.
+If the complainant is not satisfied with the outcome of the stage 2 investigation, they have 20 working days to ask for the response to be reviewed by a Review Panel.
 The request should be made to the Complaints Manager and acknowledged in writing within 2 working days.
 The Complaints Manager will ensure a Review Panel is set up and wherever possible meets within 30 working days of the complainant's request being made.

 The Review Panel must be made up of 3 independent people, who must not be: